IBM/aspera-cli/docs/README.erb.md

 ### Locking for exclusive execution

-In some cases one needs to ensure that <%=tool%> is not executed several times in parallel.
+Sometimes it’s necessary to ensure that <%=tool%> does not run multiple times in parallel.

-When <%=tool%> is executed automatically on a scheduled basis, one generally desires that a new execution is not started if a previous execution is still running because an ongoing operation may last longer than the scheduling period:
+This is especially important when <%=tool%> is executed on a schedule.
+If a new execution starts while a previous one is still running, problems can arise:

-- Executing instances may pile-up and kill the system
+- Multiple instances may accumulate and overload the system.

-- The same file may be transferred by multiple instances at the same time.
+- The same file could be transferred by more than one instance simultaneously.

-- `preview` may generate the same files in multiple instances.
+- `preview` operations may generate duplicate files across instances.

 #### Option: `lock_port`

-<%=tool%> natively supports a locking mechanism with option `lock_port`.
+<%=tool%> provides a built-in locking mechanism via the `lock_port` option.

-`lock_port` prevents concurrent executions of the same command.
+- `lock_port` prevents concurrent executions of the same command.

-If another instance is already running and holding the port, the new execution exits immediately.
+- If another instance is already running and holding the specified port, the new execution exits immediately.

-Technically, this opens a local TCP server port, and fails if this port is already used, providing a local lock.
+Under the hood, this works by opening a local TCP server port.
+If the port is already in use, the process fails, effectively acting as a local lock.
-Lock is released when process exits.
+The lock is released automatically when the process exits.

+> [!NOTE]
-When using <%=tool%> in a container, this does not work with other containers, as each container have its own network.
+> When using <%=tool%> in containers, `lock_port` only works within the same container.

-Testing <%=tool%> locking:
+> Each container has its own network namespace, so the lock does not apply across containers.

-Run this same command in two separate terminals within less than 30 seconds:
+Example: Test <%=tool%> locking by running this command in two separate terminals within 30 seconds:

 ```shell
 <%=cmd%> config echo @ruby:'sleep 30' --lock-port=12345
 ```

-The first instance will sleep 30 seconds, the second one will immediately exit like this:
+- The first instance will sleep for 30 seconds.

+- The second instance will exit immediately with:

 ```shell
 WARN -- : Another instance is already running (Address already in use - bind(2) for "127.0.0.1" port 12345).